 Minute Mania

-How to Play
+Introduction

-The object of the game is to predict when a specific event will occur during each of the matches in this summer’s finals.
-Using your judgement and skill, select within which ten minute period during the match that the selected event will happen.
+The object of the game is to predict when a specific event will occur during each of the matches in this summer’s Euro 2000 European Football Championships.
+Use your judgement and skill to predict within which ten minute period during the match that any of the selected events will happen.
 You will receive points every time you correctly answer.
+Prizes will be awarded to those players who score the greatest number of points over various stages of the competition.

+How to play

 There will be different questions for each of the 31 (-4 for a late start) matches.
-These will require you to select the time of things such as either the first or last goal, yellow or red cards, or substitutions, etc.
+These will require you to select the time of specific events that usually occur during football matches, such as either the first or last goal, yellow or red cards, substitutions, etc.

 Time periods

-There are ten time periods and they are split as follows:
+There are ten time periods in each match and they are split as follows:

 0 – 10 minutes